October 2004 (Part 2)

 On the other hand, I also have read some reports by modern qigong masters working with Western scientists on the physiological effects of static stances expressed in Western parameters, like the favorable effects on heart beats, breathing rate and brain wave frequencies.
 But as I am generally more interested in studying qigong using qigong paradigm, I cannot remember the details of these reports.
 You may find some of these reports mentioned in the bibliography at the back of my book, “The Art of Chi Kung”.

-Shaolin Nei Jin Gong and Luo Han Gong, the qigong I am studying, utilize static stances as do some Taiji qigong exercises, and I wonder if there is a general effect to be found from western medical point of view.
+Shaolin Nei Jin Gong and Luo Han Gong, the qigong I am studying, utilize static stances as do some Taiji qigong exercises, and I wonder if there is a general effect to be found from Western medical point of view.

 The answer is yes.
 Although past masters described the training of and the benefits from these static stances in kungfu or qigong paradigm, we can also observe as well as objectively measure their effects from a Western medical point of view.

-If we take two groups of people, one practicing static stances and the other do not, and measure their effects using standard Western medical parameters, we should find that the static stance group generally healthier and fitter both physiologically and psychologically.
+If we take two groups of people, one practicing static stances and the other do not, and measure their effects using standard Western medical parameters, we should find that the static stance group generally is healthier and fitter both physiologically and psychologically.

-If we are more specific and measure parameters like heart beats, brain wave frequencies, blood pressure, muscular tone, reaction time, stress threshold and mental stability, we should also find that the static stance group far better than the control group.
+If we are more specific and measure parameters like heart beats, brain wave frequencies, blood pressure, muscular tone, reaction time, stress threshold and mental stability, we should also find that the static stance group is far better than the control group.

 Please let me know if the training dates are firmed.
 I will need to make reservations for flight and accommodation, as well as to reschedule a non-critical eye operation.